On the descriptive complexity of Salem sets: The complexity of closed Salem subsets of [0,1]

 This shows that the upper bounds we obtained in \thref{thm:capdim_complexity}, \thref{thm:fourierdim_complexity} and \thref{thm:salem_pi03} are sharp.
-In particular, since $\hypCompact([0,1])$ is a Polish space, this implies that the hyperspace $\Salem([0,1])$ of closed Salem subsets of $[0,1]$ is not a Polish space (in the relative topology).
+In particular, since $\hypCompact([0,1])$ is a Polish space, this implies that the hyperspace of closed Salem subsets of $[0,1]$ is not a Polish space (in the relative topology).
 This follows from \cite[Thm.\ 3.11]{KechrisCDST}, as a subset of a Polish space is Polish iff it is $\boldsymbol{G}_\delta$.
-Notice also that the proofs of \thref{thm:dim>p_sigma02_complete} and \thref{thm:dim_>=p_pi03_complete} show that, for every $p<1$ and every $q>0$,